 The scholastic standing of a student is indicated by a system of grades, designated by the letters, A, B, C, D, E, and F. A, B, C, and D are passing grades, A indicating work of the highest rank, D of the lowest.
 Under ordinary circumstances, D is not regarded as a creditable grade.
-Reports are made to parents or to guardians at the end of each academic month, for all work for the members of the freshman class, and for those members of the upper classes who are doing unsatisfactory work in any course, in order that they may be kept informed of the standing of their sons and daughters or wards, and may co-operate with the College in its efforts to keep the students' grades up to a creditable standard.
+Mid-semester reports are made to parents or to guardians for all work for the members of the freshman class, and for those members of the upper classes who are doing unsatisfactory work in any course, in order that they may be kept informed of the standing of their sons and daughters or wards, and may co-operate with the College in its efforts to keep the students' grades up to a creditable standard.